Skip to main content

 Thank Your Lucky Stars (1943)

 As we discussed in other musical-themed essays, the healthy majority of musical films were set about two streets down from Broadway or Hollywood and generally centered around an in-universe musical performance.
 Musicals were generally about musicals.
 What’s interesting about the earliest musicals is that very few, if any, of the songs appeared in a context that was not-strictly performative.
-Pre-1945ish, you didn’t see a lot of songs where the leading lady sits down by the city fountain and starts singing a song that popped into her head fully-formed in the moment.
+Pre-1945ish, you didn’t see a lot of songs where the leading lady sits down by the city fountain and starts singing a song that popped into her head fully-formed in the moment and then all the townsfolk pick up the rhythm in the second verse and start dancing along with her.
 You can find exceptions if you dig, but for the most part, songs were performed on stage or some other venue where we might find music in real life.
 This reflected the plots of said musicals, which were themselves overtly concerned with performance as a concept.

 Our first musicals